Audi recalls 5,000 diesel cars to fix emissions control software

 The KBA had no immediate comment.

-Audi said it would update the software of the 4,997 A8 model vehicles with 2.4 liter V8 diesel engines, of which 3,660 are in Germany and were made between September 2013 and August 2017.
+Audi said it would update the software of the 4,997 A8 model vehicles with 4.2 litre V8 diesel engines, of which 3,660 are in Germany and were made between September 2013 and August 2017.

 The software updates will likely be available in the first quarter of 2018 after winter testing.